nherman/resume/README.md

-# Nick Herman — Team Lead & UI Engineer
+# Nick Herman — Team Lead & Senior Web Engineer

 ## Qualifications

-Motivated and exacting Senior UI Engineer and Team Leader with a wide range of experience on projects of all sizes.
+Motivated and exacting Senior Web Engineer and Team Leader with a wide range of experience on projects of all sizes.
 Proven ability to develop high-quality products in short periods of time on a variety of platforms.
 A broad understanding of coding/design best practices and of various web technologies gained through 20+ years of experience.
 A goal oriented leader adept at guiding team-members towards efficiency and over-delivery.

 ## Technical Skills
 **Primary:** HTML, CSS, Javascript